 Those who are addicted to marijuana, or wish to stop marijuana use, can certainly overcome their addiction.
 While overcoming weed may be difficult to do, there are two forms of rehab that can help people regain control of their lives.

 An outpatient rehab is a popular option and many weed addicts attend outpatient rehab sessions on a daily, weekly or frequent basis.
-These sessions include therapy and counselling, which helps to recover addicts learn how to recognise and avoid triggers, and overcome their weed addiction.
+These sessions include therapy and counselling, which helps addicts learn how to recognise and avoid triggers, and overcome their weed addiction.

 Inpatient rehab is an effective option for overcoming any form of addiction.
 The treatment programmes are designed to provide their patients the necessary tools to recover, such as behavioural therapy, cognitive therapy and peer support.
 They can also help with any co-occurring disorders or addictions that may be an issue.